Cohomological invariants of the stack of hyperelliptic curves of odd genus: Introduction

 \section{Introduction}

+Characteristic classes are important topological invariants.
+They were first introduced by E. L. Stiefel and H. Whitney as a tool to study vector bundles on manifolds, and they were later generalized to principal bundles.

-In topology, an important notion is the one of characteristic classes, initially developed by Stiefel and Whitney in the first half of the twentieth century.
-Roughly, we can say that, once fixed a topological group $G$ and a cohomology theory $H$, characteristic classes are a functorial way to associate to every principal $G$-bundle over a topological space $X$ a cohomology class in $H(X)$.
+Fix a topological group $G$ and a cohomology theory $H$: then characteristic classes are a functorial way to associate to every principal $G$-bundle over a topological space $X$ a cohomology class in $H(X)$.
 In other terms, characteristic classes are natural transformations from the functor

-to the cohomology functor $X\mapsto H(X)$.
-Cohomological invariants first appeared as the reformulation of this idea in an algebraic setting.